 Making excuses can hold back your spa or massage practice from getting ahead.
-Tom Panaggio, direct marketing consultant, writes about this in a recent Skin Inc., article entitled “10 Excuses That Turn Risk-avoiders Into Opportunity Missers.”
+Tom Panaggio, a direct marketing consultant, writes about this in a recent Skin Inc. article entitled “10 Excuses That Turn Risk-avoiders Into Opportunity Missers.”
 Here are just a few common excuses and their consequences, according to Panaggio:

-Waiting for the perfect timing can keep you from moving ahead with a business opportunity to branch into a new area of massage or fix a problem, such as your declining retail sales.
+Waiting for the perfect timing can keep you from moving ahead with a business opportunity to branch into a new massage area or fix a problem, such as your declining retail sales.

-These words often are expressed in reference to marketing.
-Avoiding investing in marketing, whether affiliate marketing, advertising, public relations and more, because one campaign didn’t produce the desired results is a risk that you can’t afford to take.
+These words often are expressed in marketing.
+Avoiding investing in marketing, whether affiliate marketing, advertising, public relations, and more, because one campaign didn’t produce the desired results is a risk that you can’t afford to take.

 When planning becomes your comfort zone, you may find yourself focusing on forecasting over execution.
-Many risk-averse entrepreneurs miss opportunities and fail to build actual businesses because they are more focused on the preparation.
+Many risk-averse entrepreneurs miss opportunities and fail to build actual businesses because they focus more on the preparation.

 Clients don’t always leave because they had a bad experience with your business.
 It may be that they just had a better experience with your competitor.
-You need to take risks when business is good as well as when it’s bad if you want to stay competitive.
+You need to take risks when business is good and when it’s bad if you want to stay competitive.